 by Michael R. Burch

-Form, Theme, Analysis and Meaning
+Poem, Form, Theme, Analysis and Meaning

-What good are your tears?
+What good are tears?

-They will not spare the dying their anguish.
+Will they spare the dying their anguish?

 to a child sick of living, waiting to perish?